schlenger/code-frames/README.md

 - `article.tex` A short article with no fancy styling, suitable for notes.
 - `simple_paper.tex` Like the one above, only added a table of content and a bibliography.

+### PHP
+All files can be found in the subfolder `php/`:

+- The Folder `wordpress-template-frame` contains a fully working Wordpress theme frame (adopted from the HTML/CSS frame.).
+The theme is responsive and features the blog page, posts and pages.
+Comments are not supported yet.
+- `wordpress-snippets.php` contains Wordpress PHP snippets, eg. list all authors or information of post revisions